Socio-economic and environmental impacts of the Konkan Railway in India

 Sreeja Jaiswal, PhD candidate, Tata Institute of Social Sciences

-Chair: Kanika Jha Kingra, evidence impact manager, 3ie
+Chair: Kanika Jha Kingra, Former evidence impact manager, 3ie

 Venue: Lecture Hall 1, Annexe, India International Centre, New Delhi

 The Konkan railway is the biggest rail project executed in post-independence India.
 Operational since 1998, it traverses over 760km along the Konkan region of Maharashtra, Goa and Karnataka.
-The region is ecologically sensitive.Citizen groups had challenged building it based on predicted damage to local ecosystems.
+The region is ecologically sensitive and citizen groups had challenged its construction based on predicted damage to local ecosystems.

 About the speakers